Skip to main content

 In artificial intelligence, world models formalize this idea: an agent learns a predictive model of its environment's dynamics, enabling it to plan and make decisions by "imagining" the outcomes of potential actions without executing them in the real world [@ha2018world, @hafner2019learning].
 The idea has deep roots in model-based reinforcement learning, from the Dyna architecture (Sutton, 1990) through Gaussian process dynamics models (Deisenroth & Rasmussen, 2011) to modern neural network-based approaches [@nagabandi2018neural, @chua2018deep].
 The potential is transformative: a robot that can accurately predict the consequences of its actions in its "mind" before executing them can learn orders of magnitude more efficiently than one that must learn purely through physical trial and error.
 For a comprehensive survey of model-based RL, see Moerland et al. (2023) (Moerland et al., 2023).

 The field builds on a rich history of model-based reasoning in AI and cognitive science.
 Craik (1943) (Craik, 1943) first articulated the idea that organisms carry "small-scale models" of external reality in their heads, using them to reason about the world, predict events, and guide action.
 In reinforcement learning, the Dyna architecture (Sutton, 1990) (Sutton, 1990) formalized the interplay between real experience and simulated experience from a learned model.
-PILCO (Deisenroth and Rasmussen, 2011) (Deisenroth & Rasmussen, 2011) demonstrated that Gaussian process dynamics models could achieve remarkable sample efficiency in continuous control tasks, learning to swing up and balance a cart-pole from fewer than 20 seconds of interaction -- a result that motivated the development of neural network-based world models capable of scaling to higher-dimensional observations.
+PILCO (Deisenroth and Rasmussen, 2011) (Deisenroth & Rasmussen, 2011) demonstrated that Gaussian process dynamics models could achieve remarkable sample efficiency in continuous control tasks, learning to swing up and balance a cart-pole from fewer than 20 seconds of interaction, a result that motivated the development of neural network-based world models capable of scaling to higher-dimensional observations.
 Nagabandi et al. (2018) (Nagabandi et al., 2018) bridged the gap between model-based and model-free methods by using learned neural network dynamics models for model-predictive control, while PETS (Chua et al., 2018) (Chua et al., 2018) introduced probabilistic ensemble dynamics models that quantify uncertainty in predictions, using trajectory sampling with CEM for planning under model uncertainty.
+Read together, this lineage marks a steady shift from high-fidelity models of full dynamics toward models tuned for utility, predicting only enough of the environment to support sample-efficient planning, which is the fidelity-versus-utility tension that organizes this chapter.

 The field has expanded dramatically since then, driven by five converging forces:

 1. Sample efficiency imperative.
 Model-free reinforcement learning requires millions of real-world interactions to learn even simple behaviors, making it impractical for many real-world applications (especially robotics, where each interaction is slow and costly).
-World models offer a path to orders-of-magnitude improvements in sample efficiency by enabling "learning in imagination" -- training policies on model-generated trajectories rather than real experience (Hafner et al., 2020).
+World models offer a path to orders-of-magnitude improvements in sample efficiency by enabling "learning in imagination," training policies on model-generated trajectories rather than real experience (Hafner et al., 2020), a strategy that recent transformer-based world models continue to push on benchmarks such as Atari 100k (Zhang et al., 2023).

 3. Foundation model paradigm.
-The success of large pre-trained models in NLP and vision has raised the tantalizing possibility of universal world models -- foundation-scale models trained on broad data that can simulate diverse environments without domain-specific training [@bruce2024genie, @yang2023learning].
+The success of large pre-trained models in NLP and vision has raised the tantalizing possibility of universal world models: foundation-scale models trained on broad data that can simulate diverse environments without domain-specific training [@bruce2024genie, @yang2023learning].
+This line has scaled rapidly, with Genie 3 generating photorealistic, interactive worlds from text or image prompts (DeepMind, 2025).

 4. Autonomous driving and robotics.
 The autonomous driving industry has emerged as a major consumer and driver of world model research, using learned simulators for scenario generation, planning, and testing [@hu2023gaia1, @wang2024driving_world_survey].
 Similarly, robotics has embraced world models for sim-to-real transfer and manipulation planning (Hansen et al., 2024).